About Sociology and Anthropology

 Who We Are

 The Department of Sociology and Anthropology is actively in engaged in scholarship.
 Our faculty publish in a wide range of research areas.
-The department houses two research centers, the Center for Population Studies and the Center for Archaeological Research, that serve as a focus for faculty and graduate student research.
+The department houses two research centers, the Center for Population Studies and the Center for Archaeological Research, which serve as a focus for faculty and student research.
 The department's Grisham-McLean Institute for Public Service and Community Engagement advances transformative service throughout the University and fights poverty through education in Mississippi.
-Department faculty also contribute to both the Critical Race Studies Group and the Slavery Research Group active on campus.
+Department faculty also contribute to the UM Slavery Research Group.

 The University of Mississippi is classified by Carnegie as an R1 university, a designation reserved for the top 2.5% of universities in the nation.
 As part of a research-intensive university, our faculty are at the top of their field.
 Studying with R1 faculty matters for students because it means they will have professors who bring exciting new discoveries into the classroom and give students a chance to work alongside them as they break barriers.